restatedev/documentation/docs/references/errors.md

 configured to announce themselves as being in request-response mode upon discovery.

+<h2 class="anchor anchorWithStickyNavbar_node_modules-@docusaurus-theme-classic-lib-theme-Heading-styles-module" id="META0016">META0016<a href="#META0016" class="hash-link">&#8203;</a></h2>

+Cannot update the provided deployment with the discovered metadata, because the new metadata is insufficiently similar to the old.

+When updating a deployment, make sure that:

+* All services have the same type as they did in the previous deployment.
+* All services contain at least all the handlers that they did in the previous deployment.
+* The updated deployment contains at least all the services that it previously did.
+* The updated deployment has exactly the same supported protocol versions, which generally means you want to use the same SDK minor version.

+See the [versioning documentation](https://docs.restate.dev/operate/versioning) for more information.

+<h2 class="anchor anchorWithStickyNavbar_node_modules-@docusaurus-theme-classic-lib-theme-Heading-styles-module" id="META0017">META0017<a href="#META0017" class="hash-link">&#8203;</a></h2>

+Cannot force-add the provided URI/ARN as a new deployment, because two or more existing deployments use this URI.

+Generally Restate enforces that there is only one deployment for a given destination (a HTTP URI or Lambda ARN).
+This means that redicovering the same destination requires a `force` flag.
+Adding a deployment in force mode instructs Restate to replace the existing deployment with that destination, with the discovered metadata.
+This relies on there being an unambigious deployment to replace.

+When using the `PUT /deployments/{deployment_id}` API to update a deployment in place, it is possible to create two deployments that have the same destination.
+This is intended to be a temporary measure to fix failing invocations on a draining deployment.
+While in this state, it is not possible to force deploy that same destination.
+Instead, one of the two deployments must be deleted (`DELETE /deployments/{deployment_id}`) so that there is an unambiguous deployment to replace.

+See the [versioning documentation](https://docs.restate.dev/operate/versioning) for more information.

 <h2 class="anchor anchorWithStickyNavbar_node_modules-@docusaurus-theme-classic-lib-theme-Heading-styles-module" id="RT0001">RT0001<a href="#RT0001" class="hash-link">&#8203;</a></h2>

 The invocation response stream was aborted due to the timeout configured in `worker.invoker.abort_timeout`.